-This is our third year buying from Piedras Amarillas, but the first year we've been able to offer this 100% Bourbon separation.
-This selection is interesting as a study of variety, especially in contrast to the Pacas lot we are also featuring.
-In the cup, we find dried apple, powdered sugar, and salted plum.
+This is the second year we have been able to offer this 100% Bourbon separation.
+This selection is interesting as a study of variety, especially in contrast to the Pacas lot we will be releasing in the weeks ahead.
+In the cup we find a very structured-yet-complex profile of red delicious apple, mango, and salted plum.

 Hand picked at peak ripeness.
 Floated to further remove defects.
 Depulped.
 Dry fermented for 24 hours.
 Washed.
 Dried on raised beds for 16 days.